rec/wavemap/README.rst

 .. image:: https://raw.githubusercontent.com/rec/wavemap/master/wavemap.png
    :alt: WaveMap logo
-   :width: 500px
-   :height: 500px
-   :scale: 50%

 Samples from a WAVE or RAW audio file are directly memory mapped to entries in a ``numpy`` array, letting you manipulate very large audio files as if they all fit into memory at one time, and even directly change samples on disk.

 API
 ===